History and exam

 Subtle changes develop in personality, and diminished interest in usual activities may be evident.

-Physical exam is mostly unremarkable in early stages.
-In advanced disease patients tend to appear sloppily dressed, confused, apathetic, and disorientated with a slow, shuffling gait and stooped posture.
-Terminal disease is marked by rigidity and inability to walk and speak.
+Physical examination is mostly unremarkable in early stages.
+In advanced disease, patients tend to appear sloppily dressed, confused, apathetic, and disorientated with a slow, shuffling gait and stooped posture.
+Terminal disease is marked by rigidity and inability to walk or speak.

 Other diagnostic factors